 Some of the suggested approaches to this achieving this are:

 - The TGA engaging in a broad consultation with consumers, clinicians and other stakeholders to assess the risks, determine mitigation strategies and referral pathways into the health system;

-- Ensuring that testing is supported by pre-test discussion and post-test counselling by appropriate health professionals;
+- Ensuring testing is supported by pre-test discussion and post-test counselling by appropriate health professionals;

-- Investing in an infrastructure to ensure appropriate monitoring, accreditation and regulation of these tests;
+- Investing in infrastructure to ensure appropriate monitoring, accreditation and regulation of these tests;

 - Developing pathways for consumer access, information and support.